 - 9.5 grams of protein per day

-It is incredibly easy for any dog to put on weight, smaller dogs are no exception.
-You can use the puppy growth chart below to manage their weight:
+It is incredibly easy for any dog breed to put on weight, smaller dogs are no exception.
+You can use the Pomchi puppy growth chart below to manage their weight:

-Try to avoid feeding table scraps as it is more difficult to monitor how much he is eating.
-If you do want to include healthy human foods in their diet, use some healthy fruits, and swap out some of his daily allowance to accommodate.
+Try to avoid feeding table scraps as it is more difficult to monitor how much your Pomchi puppy is eating.
+If you do want to include healthy human foods in their diet, use some healthy fruits, and swap out some of your Pomchi’s daily allowance to accommodate.

 Exercising A Dog

-As we’ve mentioned, these guys fall pretty low on the exercise requirements.
+As we’ve mentioned, these small dogs fall pretty low on the exercise requirements.

-They are more than happy running around the house or the yard, but, are partial to a walk around the block.
-30 minutes would be ample, so, for this reason, they are perfectly suited to apartment and city living.
+Pomchis are more than happy running around the house or the yard, but, are partial to a walk around the block.
+30 minutes would be ample, so, for this reason, the breed is perfectly suited to apartment and city living.

 How to Train a Pomchi

-Like all dogs, this pooch responds best to reward based training (i.e. positive reinforcement).
+Like all dogs, this breed responds best to reward-based training (i.e. positive reinforcement).

-When he’s behaving as you want him to, praise and reward him.
+When your Pomchi is behaving as you want him to, praise and reward him.
 Food and toy treats are perfect.
-If he responds better to food rewards, swap out some of his daily food allowance to accommodate.
+If he responds better to food rewards, swap out some of his daily food allowances to accommodate.
 You can also try playing and praise as rewards.

-He will learn that when he behaves a certain way, something good happens.
-He’s then more likely to repeat that behavior; this is known as operant behavior it’s how dogs learn.
+Your dog will learn that when he behaves a certain way, something good happens.
+He’s then more likely to repeat that behavior; this is known as operant behavior it’s how dog breeds learn.

-Due to the stubborn nature of his parents, especially the Chihuahua, the Pomchi can be difficult to train difficult; patience is key!
+Due to the stubborn nature of the Pomchi’s parent breeds, especially the Chihuahua, the Pomchi breed can be difficult to train difficult; patience is key!

 It is well established that aversive training methods can create and exacerbate problematic behaviors in dogs, so avoid using punishments.

-As we mentioned earlier, barking can become problematic in this mix.
-We have some handy tips to manage excessive barking:
+As we mentioned earlier, barking can become problematic in this mixed breed.
+We have some handy tips to manage your Pomchi’s excessive barking:

 - Don’t yell at your dog – it just becomes a contest of who can yell louder usually.

 - Understand what causes the barking.
-If he’s barking at people walking by, don’t allow him outside unsupervised.
-If he barks at a particular window, move him to another room or close the blinds/curtains.
+If he’s barking at people walking by, don’t allow your Pomchi outside unsupervised. outside unsupervised.
+If he barks at a particular window, move your dog to another room or close the blinds/curtains.

 - Ignore the barking and reward him as soon as he stops.
-This is the behavior you want him to repeat.
+This is the behavior you want your Pomchi to repeat.

-- Teach “go to bed” command.
-Throw treats on to his bed with the command “bed” or “go to bed,” if he barks at guests or mailmen, you can use this command to remove him from the situation.
+- Teach the “go to bed” command.
+Throw treats on to your Pomchi’s bed with the command “bed” or “go to bed,” if he barks at guests or mailmen, you can use this command to remove your Pomchi from the situation.

-- Keep him stimulated – a bored or frustrated dog is more likely to bark.
+- Keep your Pomchi stimulated – a bored or frustrated dog is more likely to bark.

-- You also stand a better chance at avoiding excessive barking if he’s socialized from a young age.
+- You also stand a better chance at avoiding excessive barking if your dog is socialized from a young age.
 Keep socialization sessions short and upbeat, only introduce a couple of new experiences at a time.

 Known Health Problems

-Just like their parents, a Pomchi dog is prone to certain health issues including:
+Just like their parents, a Pomchi dog is prone to certain health problems including:

-- Progressive Retinal Atrophy – this is when there is progressive deterioration in the retina which causes vision loss and ultimately blindness.
+- Progressive Retinal Atrophy – this is when there is progressive deterioration in the retina which causes vision loss and ultimately blindness in dogs.

-- Cataracts – a cataract is an opacity in the lens of the eye which causes loss of vision and can lead to blindness.
+- Cataracts – a cataract is an opacity in the lens of the dog’s eye which causes loss of vision and can lead to blindness in dogs.

-- Epilepsy – common in Chihuahua’s due to their low body weight, this designer breed has been known to suffer with seizures.
+- Epilepsy – common in Chihuahua’s due to their low body weight, this designer dog breed has been known to suffer from seizures.

-- Oral health issues – common in toy breeds, they don’t always lose their puppy teeth.
+- Oral health issues – common in toy breeds, Pomchi puppies don’t always lose their puppy teeth.
 Their adult teeth still push through and results in dental overcrowding.
-Due to the extra teeth in the mouth, they all rub against each other, wearing the enamel away.
+Due to the extra teeth in the dog’s mouth, they all rub against each other, wearing the enamel away.